Lewxa2011/Rbxl2Unity/README.md

 ## README

-FOR TRANSPARENCY ON MATERIALS TO FIX: just save the scene if i'm right this is made for urp, but y'all can commit any changes for handling multiple pipelines
+FOR TRANSPARENCY ON MATERIALS TO FIX: just save the scene if i'm right

+This is made for URP, but y'all can commit any changes for handling multiple pipelines

 -# TODO (top is a do soon, lower is do later):
 - Import lighting settings options